Sebkovacs/Portfolio-next/projects/glebe-rd.md

 {id: "11", image: '/11.png',
 alt: 'Glebe Rd House Extension Concept 1 view from backyard',
-caption: 'Concep 1 pushes out the deck ny a few meters and basically encloses the area of the existing deck'},
+caption: 'Concept 1 pushes out the deck ny a few meters and basically encloses the area of the existing deck'},

 {id: "12",
 image: '/12.png',